ydoherty/CoastSat.PlanetScope/README.md

 Steps are provided in "...CoastSat.PlanetScope/coastsat_ps/classifier/train_new_classifier.py".
 - Instructions are in this file and based of the CoastSat classifier training methods [https://github.com/kvos/CoastSat/blob/master/doc/train_new_classifier.md].
-- CoastSat.PlanetScope must be run up to/including step 1.3. on a set of images to extract co-registered and top of atmosphere corrected images for classifier training.
+- CoastSat.PlanetScope must be run up to/including step 1.3. on a set of images to extract co-registered and top of atmosphere corrected scenes for classifier training.

 ## **Validation Results**